Formed in 1993 and incorporated in 1994, this 501(c)3 organization is insured.

 Dogs 7 years and older receive a chest and abdominal x-ray.

-Other requirements of adoption: adopter must provide either physical fence or electric fence.
+Other requirements of adoption: We will consider a home with no fencing, depending on the dog’s background and temperament.
 Must sign adoption contract, agree to obedience course.

 Other program features: can provide long term rehabilitation and behavior modification.